 There are several interactive installations found in Bonifacio High Street.
 “Bearable Lightness” by Reg Yuson and Ronald Achacoso is a sculpture that you can step on.
 Up to four adults can climb on the cantilevered structure of wobbling flat metal as they are suspended above ground.
 Reg Yuson’s “Hearsay” is made of green twisted pipes growing out of the ground.
 You can speak into one end, and be heard at the other.

 You will also find a number of street art around BGC.
-The unique and beautiful murals by international and local artists are a product of ArtBGC NextAct ONE Festival, a week-long mural festival held last May 2015 organized by the Bonifacio Arts Foundation.
+The unique and beautiful murals by international and local artists are a product of ArtBGC NextAct ONE Festival, a week-long mural festival held back in May 2015 organized by the Bonifacio Arts Foundation.
 Perhaps the most famous of the bunch is “Between the Lines” by Cyrcle.
 People flock outside Icon Plaza Building just to take a photo for Instagram and Snapchat.

 Fitness Haven for Health Buffs